Current COVID Health and Safety Guidelines at

 - Assisted listening devices are available at the Patron Services desk

-- Coat check and booster seats are suspended at this time
+- Booster seats are suspended at this time

 I have symptoms of COVID-19 or was exposed to someone with the virus – can I get a refund?

 If you purchased your ticket directly from ArtTix or the Event Presenter, please email or call ArtTix firstname.lastname@example.org or call 801-355-2787 for refund or exchange options.
 You must contact ArtTix no sooner than one week prior to your scheduled event and no later than 48 hours following your scheduled event.

 If you purchased your ticket through a third-party ticket seller please contact them directly.